-Foster carers and County Council staff work together sharing the responsibility of promoting and safeguarding the health and welfare of children and young people who are looked after.
+Foster carers, residential and supported accommodation providers and Council staff work together sharing the responsibility of promoting and safeguarding the health and welfare of children and young people who are looked after by the local authority.

-All staff and carers work with, and look after, some of the most vulnerable individuals.
-Where possible, children who require placements are matched with a foster carer’s skills and location, with the aim of keeping them in their local communities and schools.
-Some young people live in residential homes or when they are older in supported accommodation before they move on to live independently.
+All staff and carers work with and look after, some of our most vulnerable children and young people.
+Where possible, children who require homes are matched with a foster carer’s skills and location.
+The aim is to keep them in their local communities and schools.
+Some young people in care live in residential homes or when they are older in supported accommodation before they move on to live independently.

-Contact with parents and wider family is positively promoted where appropriate and there is high emphasis placed on the importance of education and healthy lifestyles for all of of our children in care and care leavers.
+Time with parents and wider family is positively promoted where appropriate.
+There is a high emphasis placed on the importance of education and healthy lifestyles for all of of our children in care and care leavers.

-Sufficiency Statement for Children Looked After and Care Leavers 2020 – 2021
+Sufficiency Strategy for Children Looked After and Care Leavers - 2023 to 2028

-The document, which you can download, shapes the way we commission and deliver accommodation-related support for our children looked after (CLA) and care leavers.
-We want this to be a practical document that shares our future direction, identified gaps and ways in which we can work more collaboratively in the future.
+The document below, which you can download, shapes the way we commission and deliver accommodation-related support for our children looked after and care leavers.
+We want this to be a practical document that shares our future direction, identifies gaps and ways in which we can work more collaboratively in the future.

 The Children’s Act 1989 places a duty on councils to “take steps that secure, so far as reasonably practicable, sufficient accommodation within the authority’s area” to support children looked after.
-This can be across a number of different settings in family homes through foster carers, in children’s homes, in residential schools and for young people aged over 16 in supported accommodation.
+This can be across a number of different settings, such as